Oscar Niemeyer: The Visionary Architect of Curves

 Curves as Freedom: Breaking the Grid

 Niemeyer’s love affair with curves began with his deep connection to Brazil’s landscape.
 He was inspired by the natural world around him — the smooth, undulating lines of the country’s mountains, the curves of its beaches, and the softness of its coastline.
-These were not merely shapes to him; they were symbols of freedom.
 Where traditional architecture often used straight lines as a way to impose order on the world, Niemeyer saw in curves the power to embrace chaos, fluidity, and the organic.
-It was a gentle rebellion against the rigidity of modernism that sought to “normalize” space into geometric forms.
+It was a gentle rebellion against the rigidity of modernism that sought to “normalise” space into geometric forms.

 Niterói Arts Centre (1996) (Source: The Guardian)